An official website of the United States government

 Unpaid family leave.
 This leave is granted to an employee to care for a family member.
 The leave may be used to care for a newborn child, an adopted child, a sick child, or a sick adult relative.
 A typical family leave plan extends leave without pay to an employee for a period of several months while the employee cares for the family member.
 The Family and Medical Leave Act (FMLA) of 1993 is a Federal law providing unpaid job-protected leave to eligible workers for the care of their families or themselves for specified family and medical conditions.
 The FMLA provides eligible workers with up to 12 workweeks of unpaid leave per year for the birth, adoption, or foster care placement of a child; the care of a spouse, son, daughter, or parent with a serious health condition; or the employee's own serious health condition resulting in an inability to work.
 Employers with fewer than 50 employees at a worksite (and within 75 miles of that worksite) are excluded from the FMLA.

 Consolidated leave plans.
-These are plans that provide a single amount of time off for workers to use for any of a number of purposes, such as vacation, illness, or personal business.
+These are plans that provide a single amount of time off for workers to use for any of a number of purposes, such as vacation, illness, and personal business.

 Leisure leave.
 This leave provides access to one or more of the following benefits: paid vacation, paid holidays, and paid personal leave.